U'uru

 U'uru (c.
 1735 – c.
-1806), also known by the names Veteara'i U'uru or Teri'inavahoroa, was a sovereign or ari'i rahi of the island of Raiatea.
+1806), also known by the names Veteara'i U'uru or Teri'inavahoroa, was a sovereign or ari'i rahi of the island of Ra'iātea.
 The European explorer James Cook first encountered him in 1773 during his second voyage to the Pacific.
 U'uru ruled over Raiatea, before the island was conquered around 1767 by Puni, a warrior from Bora Bora.

-Although U'uru retained his title, his authority was confined to his ancestral district of Opoa at the southeastern point of Raiatea.
+Although U'uru retained his title, his authority was confined to his ancestral district of Opoa at the southeastern point of Ra'iātea.
 In effect, he acted as a viceroy under Puni's suzerainty.
 Despite this dependency, he became the ancestor of many members of the royal lineages of the Leeward Islands.
 Through alliances and adoptions, his descendants eventually established themselves as rulers of these islands.

 Cook's final encounter with U'uru took place in 1777 on the island of Huahine, where he was received with honors befitting a king.
-His son, Tamatoa III, was designated as the principal chief (ari'i rahi) of Raiatea by Puni before his death, with the approval of the chiefs Ma'i II and Tefa'aora I of Bora Bora.
+His son, Tamatoa III, was designated as the principal chief (ari'i rahi) of Ra'iātea by Puni before his death, with the approval of the chiefs Ma'i II and Tefa'aora I of Bora Bora.
 The latter, Ma'i II's nephew, was still a child and under regency.
-After Puni's death, believed to have occurred in 1786, his daughter Maevarua a Puni succeeded him as ruler of Bora Bora, Maupiti, and Tupai.
-She was later followed by his great-granddaughter, Teri'imaevarua a Te'aue, who ruled these islands until 1814.
-During her reign, Puni's nephew, Tapoa I, successfully conquered Raiatea, and Taha'a in 1800, and later Bora Bora at the end of the year 1804.
+After the death of Puni, traditionally dated to 1786, succession passed to his daughter, Maevarua, who assumed authority over the islands of Bora Bora, Maupiti, and Tupai.
+Subsequently, leadership was transferred to Puni's great-granddaughter, Teri'imaevarua a Te'aue.
+Owing to her youth and the political circumstances of the period, her rule was exercised under the regency of Ma'i III and Tefa'aora I, a situation that endured until the end of 1804.
+During her reign, Puni's nephew, Tapoa I, successfully conquered Ra'iātea, and Taha'a in 1800, and later Bora Bora in December 1804.